 Last month: The Sampson Coal Company [Note.
 Be sure to review the many comments received]

 By Tom King

-Tom King and his wife Marion, have lived in Milton, Ontario for the past twenty-five years, where they both worked and raised their family of three children; Kris, Mike and Becca.
+Tom King and his wife Marion, have lived in Milton, Ontario for the past 28 years, where they both worked and raised their family of three children; Kris, Mike and Becca.
 Tom still has a strong attachment to the Thousand Islands, having grown up in Gananoque and being a “river rat” from a very early age.
-The family tries to return to the islands every summer and for the past few years have been renting a cottage on Sampson (a.k.a.
+The family tries to return to the islands every summer and for the past several years have been renting a cottage on Sampson (a.k.a.
 Heritage) Island, just out from Gananoque.